 Give the students a brief introduction to the historic/scenic sites assigned to you as if you are the tour guide.
 What is the history of this place?
 What is it used for?
 Why does it worth our time and money to visit?
-What is most attractive in this place (or what you need to take a picture with)? (ii) Company:
+What is most attractive in this place (or what you need to take a picture with)?

+(ii) Company:

 - Industry Analysis: (Preparation) Describe the industry of the firm that you are going to visit.
 What are the major product categories in this industry and who are the firm's major competitors?
 What unique challenges or opportunities exist for firms in this industry?
 Why is this industry of interest to a professional in business or engineering? - Global/National Environment: (Preparation) What interesting political, economic, social or technological factors affect the firm that you will visit?
 Why are these factors of interest to a professional in business or engineering? - Engineering Principles: (Preparation) Research the basic engineering principles involved in the company process.
-How is the product or service produced, what raw materials are required, how do the raw materials get to the site, how is the product shipped to the customers, what variables must be considered, what are the safety concerns, what environmental factors must be considered, what skills must the workforce involved with the process have? - List of questions: (Preparation) Read the requirements for the students journals listed in the next section.
-From this, make at least 2 power point slides with a list of questions you would like to ask.
-One slide should be the questions you will ask the professionals you meet, and the other slide should be the questions you would like to ask the students you interact with.
+How is the product or service produced, what raw materials are required, how do the raw materials get to the site, how is the product shipped to the customers, what variables must be considered, what are the safety concerns, what environmental factors must be considered, what skills must the workforce involved with the process have? - List of questions: (Preparation) Make at least 2 power point slides with a list of questions you would like to ask.
+One slide should be the questions you will ask the professionals and students you meet, and the other slide should be the questions you would like to ask the representatives of the companies you are assigned to.